Marquise Brown Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- Brown is averaging 36 receiving yards per game in five career matchups against the Steelers, 25.5 fewer than his receiving yards prop bet over/under for Sunday's game (61.5).
+- In his five matchups against the Steelers, Brown's 36 receiving yards average is 26.5 less than his over/under for Sunday's game (62.5).

-- In five matchups versus the Steelers, Brown has had a TD catch three times, but not more than one in a single contest.
+- In five matchups versus the Steelers, Brown has had a touchdown catch three times, but not more than one in a single contest.

 - The Steelers have the NFL's 13th-ranked pass defense this season, yielding 239.8 yards per game through the air.